If you are about to start learning to drum, you will definitely need a pair of drumsticks.

-I chose the 7A as it felt lighter compared to the 5A.
+I chose the 7A simply because it felt lighter compared to the 5A.

-However, while I was researching about drumsticks that I realized my friend’s drumsticks were made of oak – the most dense and hence heaviest amongst the different wood used to make sticks.
+Later, I found out that my friend’s drumsticks were made of oak – the most dense and hence heaviest among the different wood used to make sticks.

-If you are lazy to read through the entire article, new drummers can start with: Hickory, wood tip 5A drumsticks.
+If you are lazy to read through the entire article, new drummers can start with this pair of sticks: Hickory, wood tip 5A drumsticks.

 The brand does not make much difference, and these drumsticks usually come in the same length.